 Status of the Royal Canal Way/Greenway

 Work on the Royal Canal Way (Royal Canal Greenway) is completed in Westmeath and well advanced in Dublin and Longford.
-When completed (which is envisaged for 2019), it will offer a first-class multi-purpose off-road walking and cycling link from the river Liffey in Dublin, through Counties Dublin, Kildare, Meath, Longford to Cloondara on the River Shannon.
+When completed (which is envisaged for 2019) and will offer a first-class multi-purpose off-road walking and cycling link from the river Liffey in Dublin, through Counties Dublin, Kildare, Meath, Longford to Cloondara on the River Shannon.
 Currently the route is passable from Maynooth to Longford with only 2 sections remaining to be fully surfaced (about 2km from blackwater aquaduck to Moyvalley and about 5km from Ferrans Lock to Cloncurry Bridge).

 Two spur lines, one from Mullingar to Loch Owel, and the other running from south of Killashee to the town of Longford, are also part of the Royal Canal Way.
 See Longford to Cloondara and for Westmeath see Interactive Map.

 - Dublin Phase I: Guild St. to Upper Sheriff St. 0.5 Km

 - Fingal: Ashtown, 10th lock to 12th at Castleknock; 2.5 km.

 - Kildare: Maynooth Harbour (west side) to Ferrans Lock

 - Meath: Cloncurry Bridge to Westmeath border